 Students Fiona and Ella both completed a week’s work experience in a Rennie Grove shop.
 Ella said: “I chose to work in a shop as it sounded more interesting than an office.The skills I’ve learned will help me when I apply for jobs in the future.”

 And Fiona said “It’s great to be able to help raise funds for the local community and I’ve enjoyed interacting with customers.”

 But it’s not only voluntary work with Rennie Grove that can help young people develop skills that could help them secure a job within their chosen career sector.

 Experience gained at Rennie Grove Hospice Care has enabled Megan Callan to bag her dream job at River Island – one of the most successful fashion companies on the High Street.

 Megan said: “I joined Rennie Grove as a Relief Shop Manager around 2½ years ago.
 The role really suited me because its purpose is to provide cover for permanent managers when they are away.
 Cover is most often required during the school holidays which was perfect for me because I was a student at the time and therefore available myself.

 “Ideally you need some retail experience before you take on this role but it’s not absolutely necessary as you can learn on the job.
 Rennie Grove certainly gave me the chance without it although I had some previous experience working in customer facing roles.

-“In addition to learning all about the day to day running of the shops I also learned about the business side of things thanks to Deborah Gould (Director of Retail and Trading at Rennie Grove) who arranged for me to spend time with the merchandising team at Head Office.
+“In addition to learning all about the day to day running of the shops I also learned about the business side of things thanks to Deborah Gould (Director of Retail and Trading at Rennie Grove) who arranged for me to spend time with the merchandising team.

 “Whilst working in the shops I met volunteers and customers who had family members that had been cared for by Rennie Grove’s specialist nurses and I heard so many amazing stories about the positive difference they make for patients who are at the end of their lives.
 It made me feel proud that I was contributing to this even in a small way.